Mereworth

 Mereworth (/ˈmɛriwɜːrθ/ MERRY-worth) is a village and civil parish near the town of Maidstone in Kent, England.
 The Wateringbury Stream flows through the village and powered a watermill, the site of which now lies within the grounds of Mereworth Castle.

 History

 In the early 18th century the Honourable John Fane - later 7th Earl of Westmoreland - inherited the manor.
 He had the Palladian mansion built.
-Designed by Colen Campbell, Mereworth Castle then overlooked the village, so Fane had the village moved so that it couldn't be seen from the estate, about 1/2 mi to the north west of its original location.
+Designed by Colen Campbell, Mereworth Castle then overlooked the village, so Fane had the village moved so that it could not be seen from the estate, about 1/2 mi to the north west of its original location.
 He also demolished the church, providing the villagers with a new Palladian-style replacement, now dedicated to St Lawrence.
 Mereworth Church is a Grade I listed building.